What is a 1099-G tax form?

 Taxable unemployment compensation

-You must pay taxes on any unemployment compensation from your state government.
+Generally, you must include in taxable income any unemployment compensation from a state government.
 Box 1 of the 1099-G Form shows your total unemployment compensation payments for the year.
 Regardless of whether you file a 1040, 1040A or 1040EZ, the form includes a separate line for unemployment compensation in the income section.
-You must report the amount from box 1 on this line, but it is not necessary to attach the 1099-G to your tax return.
+The amount from box 1 needs to be included in your income, but it is not necessary to attach the 1099-G to your tax return.

 State tax refunds

 When you receive a refund, offset, or credit of state or local income tax, that amount appears in box 2 of the 1099-G form.
-However, you don't necessarily have to report this amount on your federal tax return or pay additional taxes.
-You only need to report it if you took a deduction for paying those taxes in a prior year.
+However, you don't necessarily have to report this amount on your federal tax return or pay additional federal taxes.
+You only need to report it as federal income if you took a federal deduction for paying those taxes in a prior year and that deduction actually reduced your federal taxes.
 Box 3 of the form will indicate the relevant tax year.

 1099-G box 2 example